miami-rb/check_on_someone_switch/README.md

 ## Purpose

 During and after a disaster, letting your family and friends know that you are safe and well can bring your loved ones great peace of mind.
-Reach Out is an SMS-based [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) designed to help make that communication easier in case of an emergency.
+Check on Someone Switch is an SMS-based [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) designed to help make that communication easier in case of an emergency.

 ## Usage

 Register by texting "START" to [Shortcode].
-Maybe Check On Someone Switch will check-in on you every [X] hours - if you don't respond with "OK" within [Y] minutes, Maybe Check On Someone Switch will notify your emergency contacts that you have stopped responding.
+Check on Someone Switch will check-in on you every [X] hours - if you don't respond with "OK" within [Y] minutes, Check on Someone Switch will notify your emergency contacts that you have stopped responding.
 To unsubscribe from check-ins, text "STOP".

 To add an emergency contact, text "ADD [Phone number]".
 To remove an emergency contact, text "REMOVE [Phone number]".